 - Melt half the butter over medium high heat.
 Add the mushrooms, seasoning with salt and pepper, and stir until they release their juices.
 Cook some more, stirring, until the mushrooms are dry again and have darkened in color.

-- Add the second half of the butter along with the shallots (or onions and garlic) and the thyme.
+- Add the second half of the butter along with the minced shallot and the thyme.

 - Cook until the shallots have softened.